aleph-im/aleph-docs/docs/tools/console/languages/nodejs.md

    node /opt/code/server.js
    ```

-   This script ensures that your application starts within the correct directory and executes the Node.js server file.
+   This script positions the application in the correct directory for server file execution.

 ### Packaging Your Project

-Here’s a sample structure for a Node.js project ready for packaging:
+Consider this structure for a Node.js project packaging:

 ```plaintext
 my_nodejs_project/